SkeloGH/weaver/README.md

 };
 ```

+### Run the app

+`npm run app`

+### See the results

-Once the replication is complete, the results will be also printed to a JSON file.
-Each key is the document's `_id` and the content is a summary of the document found and where it was found:
+Once the replication is complete, the results will be present in the `target` client(s).
+Additionally, the operation results will be printed to a JSON file.
+Each key is the document's `_id` and the content is a summary of the document found and where it was found, for our example:

 ```json
 {